-Join Aaron F. Ross for an in-depth discussion in this video Using the exercise files, part of Up and Running with RealFlow.
+Join Aaron F. Ross for an in-depth discussion in this video Using the exercise files, part of Learning RealFlow.

 - Premium subscribers to lynda.com can download the Exercise Files for the course.
 In this case, I have two versions of the Exercise Files, one for the Standard or Commercial Edition of RealFlow and another entire set of Exercise Files for the Student Edition.
 Download the appropriate package, unzip it and place it somewhere on your hard drive.
 I've got them here on my desktop.
 Let's open this up and investigate.
 You'll see there's a 3ds Max project with a couple of scenes in it.